-This Thai Curry Tofu is perfect to add in your Meal Prep
+This Red Tofu Curry is perfect to add in your Meal Prep

 This Thai Curry Tofu tastes absolutely phenomenal!
 It's bursting with rich, bold flavors and is sure to please the whole family!
 I also show you how to make deliciously seasoned and flavorful crispy tofu for this recipe!